 Paucity of time

 A common tactic to force a decision out of you is to play with the car’s availability.
-You will be shown a car supposedly shortlisted by another buyer buying it an hour, a car whose price is lowered only for today; the seller is changing his mind about selling the car, so it is better to buy it now; and so on.
-These are, of course, lies told only to give you limited thinking time and go for a panic buy.
+You will be shown a car supposedly shortlisted by another buyer buying it an hour, a vehicle whose price is lowered only for today; the seller is changing his mind about selling the car, so it is better to buy it now, and so on.
+These are lies told only to give you limited thinking time and go for a panic buy.

 Excellent deals

 Trust your instincts when it comes to the price.
 If the seller is quoting a meager price, more often than not, there is a reason.
-The car may have some major fault, the title may be disputed, or worse, the car may be a stolen vehicle.
-It is better to go for a more expensive yet reliable car and take a second hand car loan if required after checking your used car loan eligibility.
-Besides, such deals could also be fictitious and attempt to lure customers into the dealer outlet to showcase higher-priced cars.
+The car may have some major fault, the title may be disputed, or worse, the vehicle may be stolen.
+Besides, such deals could be fictitious and attempt to lure customers into the dealer outlet to showcase higher-priced cars.
+Besides, such sales could be unreal and try to attract customers to the dealer outlet to showcase higher-priced cars.
+It is better to go for a more expensive yet reliable vehicle and take a secondhand car loan if required after checking your used car loan eligibility.

 Concealed problems

-Another risk with a used car is that you wouldn’t know about the history of the car.
-Make sure you consult a trusted person or mechanic to check the selected car thoroughly.
-You should also check the insurance claim history of the car with the insurance company to ensure that it was not a party to any serious accidents and/or underwent major repairs.
+Another risk with a used car is that you wouldn’t know about the vehicle’s history.
+Consult a trusted person or mechanic to check the selected car thoroughly.
+You should also check the insurance claim history of the vehicle with the insurance company to ensure that it was not a party to any serious accidents and underwent major repairs.

 Transaction amount

-The dealer can underquote the car’s price by stripping down the basic cost elements of the car.
-For instance, you may find an attractively priced car only to find that basic accessories like a music system or AC are missing, or the car is uninsured or needs emission upgrades.
-If you apply for a second hand car loan, make sure you consider the car’s total cost and not just such stripped-down costs.
+The dealer can underquote the car’s price by stripping down the basic cost elements of the vehicle.
+For instance, you may find an attractively priced car only to find that basic accessories like a music system or AC are missing, or the vehicle is uninsured or needs emission upgrades.
+If you apply for a secondhand car loan, consider the car’s total cost, not just such stripped-down costs.

 Odometer rollback

-The number of kilometers is a crucial factor in the valuation of used cars.
-However, sellers can tamper with the odometer and lower the kilometers to give the car a “sparingly used” tag.
-You can check the car’s service records to compare the kilometers and avoid analog odometers as they are more prone to such frauds.
+The number of kilometers is a crucial factor in used car valuation.
+However, sellers can tamper with the odometer and lower the kilometers to give the vehicle a “sparingly used” tag.
+You can check the car’s service records to compare the kilometers and avoid analog odometers as they are more prone to such fraud.

 Used car loans can be a pocket-friendly way of car purchase.
-Always check a used car loan EMI calculator to find out your suitable loan terms.
+Always check a used car loan EMI calculator to determine your applicable loan terms.
 Once you finalize your car, choose a used car loan from a reputed lender for a transparent and competitively priced deal and a stellar loan customer experience.